nadeemlab/CEP/README.md

 cd CEP
 ```

-Once the repo is cloned, the python libraries can be installed via ``` pip install -r requirements.txt ```
+Once the repo is cloned, the python libraries can be installed
+  - via pip ``` pip install -r requirements.txt ```
+  - via conda ``` conda env create -f environment.yml ```

+### Docker
+A dockerfile is provided as an additional way to install.
+  - First, [Docker](https://docs.docker.com/engine/install/ubuntu/) needs to be installed along with [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html) for GPU support

 ## FoldIt: Haustral Folds Detection and Segmentation in Colonoscopy Videos (MICCAI'21)